Minting API

 - ERC1155 safeMintBatch()

-Game studios must ensure that the assets' metadata file is still placed in the baseURI/token_id
+However, game studios must ensure that the asset's metadata file is still placed in the baseURI/token_id

-directory at time of mint.
-This ensures synchronisation with Immutable's Blockchain Data API, as some ecosystem partners may rely on the assets metadata source file for publishing an asset's metadata (e.g. Immutable Explorer).
+directory at the time of mint.
+This synchronization is essential for Immutable's Blockchain Data API, as some ecosystem partners may depend on the original metadata source file to publish an asset's metadata (e.g., Immutable Explorer).

 Sequence of Actions for using ERC721 mintBatch() with Metadata